Hiring movers should be easy.

 1. Talk to Friends

 A good interstate moving company is going to have happy customers eager to share an opinion.
 So before you hire movers, make sure to look to social media, review sites or ask friends if they’ve had positive experiences with any movers.
-If your friends and family don’t have any recommendations, check out this list of movers from the American Moving and Storage Association.
+If your friends and family don’t have any recommendations, check out this list of movers from the Moving & Storage Conference of the American Trucking Associations.

 2. Find a Trusted Advisor